Wealth planning through volatility

 Grantor Retained Annuity Trusts

-There are two reasons to think about GRATs today:
+There are a few reasons to think about GRATs today:

 What Is a GRAT?